 You may have heard about some new US sales tax laws starting to take effect.
 As “Empower through Education” is one of our core values, we wanted to explain some of these changes happening at Goulet Pens.

 Why the change?

 Each state has their own laws about what constitutes economic nexus, depending on order volume or revenue or other requirements, which also means not all retailers are affected equally.
-About two dozen states have implemented laws since the Wayfair decision, and many more are currently working on legislation.
-We’ve consulted with a state & local tax-expert CPA to determine where we are now liable.
+Over three dozen states have implemented laws since the Wayfair decision, and many more are currently working on legislation.
+It’s just a matter of time before all states implement economic nexus laws.
+We’ve consulted with a state & local tax-expert CPA to determine where we are liable.